gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D72
+Today I worked on a VueJS project that was already built but needed some updates and upgrades.
+I started studying a computed properties more in depth as I'll need to use filtering.
+I also stared watching @youyuxi [Advanced Vue.js Features from the Ground Up](https://frontendmasters.com/courses/advanced-vue/) on [@FrontendMasters](https://twitter.com/FrontendMasters).

 ### R1D71
 Today I worked on a couple of VueJS projects and read a bit more about [Vue Apollo](https://github.com/Akryum/vue-apollo).
 I also watched a [@vuejsamsterdam](https://twitter.com/vuejsamsterdam) presentation given by [@posva](https://twitter.com/posva) about [Vue Animations](https://www.youtube.com/watch?v=A6FPWsPdfuc).
 And I quickly pointed [@artoo_O](https://twitter.com/artoo_O) to a documentation about React setState.